bclover/real-world-functional-programming-book/gitbook/part4/curry.md

 - create reusable functions from other functions
 - write in point free style
 - expose useful functions for developers using our code
-- make it easier to creat partial applications so you can more easily compose functions
+- make it easier to create partial applications so you can more easily compose functions

+// [jwarden 3.10.2019] Redo this section.
+It has some good parts, but needs a do-over.

 ## Manual Currying